ennova-research/genai-bootcamp-2025/slides/week1/Day5_Session1_From_Code_to_Cloud.md

 ## 🩺 Monitoring & Logging
 - Log structured data using `logging` and `rich`
 - Track latency, errors, and uptime
-- Use Prometheus + Grafana for metrics visualization
+- Use Cloud Monitoring / CloudWatch, or Prometheus + Grafana for metrics visualization
 - Integrate alerts for model drift or service failure

 ---